Xv-M-S/FluxPoster/README.md

 # Introduction

-The README for v2 branch, v2 branch has the follow feaqures.
+The README for v2 branch, v2 branch has the follow features.

 * train poster generation
 * inference poster generation